 When we talk about marketing automation, often we’re talking about identifying prospects and moving them from the top of the marketing funnel through to becoming fully qualified sales-ready leads.

 Here at The Walk, we work with clients small and large, all around the world, so we see a variety of systems being used.
 Some tools are free, whilst others cost thousands a month, so what’s best for you may of course be influenced by budget.
-Popular tools include Microsoft Dynamics 365, Marketo or Eloqua.
-Some of the more popular email platforms, such as Campaign Monitor and Mailchimp, are making steps toward automation and now allow you to design workflows – perhaps worth a look if you’re just getting started.
+Popular tools include Google Ads, Marketo or Eloqua.
+Some of the more popular email platforms, such as Campaign Monitor and Mailchimp have made significant progress into creating automated email nurture campaigns.

 Advanced workflow automation: